Humpty Promotes

 They sneaked this into the OS starting with JellyBean (4.1) and

-phone within this range is able to execute both PIE and non-PIE
+any phone within this range is able to execute both PIE and

-compiled code.
-Any phone after this range (starting with Lollipop
+non-PIE compiled code.
+Any phone after this range (starting

 This means older phones (< v4.1) don't work with PIE while